stargatedaw/stargate/docs/troubleshooting/linux_install.md

 # Important Notes
 ## Pipewire
 Pipewire is a new technology with many bugs.
-Note that DAWs do not directly interface with Pipepwire, and by extension have no way to directly influence the behavior or Pipewire.
+Note that DAWs do not directly interface with Pipewire, and by extension have no way to directly influence the behavior of Pipewire.
 Issues with Pipewire must be reported to the Pipewire developers.

 If you experience issues, try testing on a distro that does not use Pipewire.
 If it works in the non-Pipewire distro, file bugs with Pipewire and your distro (and if your priority is to actually make music, keep using the non-Pipewire distro until Pipewire actually works for you).

+Known issues:
+- Pipewire resampling does not actually work, you will usually get sputtering sounds unless you use the same sample rate as the system, which is probably 48khz

 ## "bleeding edge" distros
 Recent major releases of compilers, kernels, libc, lib\*, and other core system